Thread to Cloth

 Growing up there was treasure in my basement.
 My father collected.
-There was all the stuff from his family; Victorian china and cancelled bank books and civil war daguerrotypes and things he found in his life.
+There was all the stuff from his family: Victorian china and cancelled bank books and Civil War daguerreotypes and things he found in his life.

-After the war, that was World War two, and while he was out and about he discovered katagami.
+After the war, that was World War II, and while he was out and about, he discovered katagami.
 You can’t really say he discovered them.
-The Japanese had been using these hand cut paper stencils to print patterns on fabric since the samurai used cut paper to emboss gold on leather armor.
+The Japanese had been using these hand-cut paper stencils to print patterns on fabric since the samurai used cut paper to emboss gold on leather armor.

-Katagami is a Japanese word from ‘kat’- cut and ‘gami’ –paper.
+Katagami is a Japanese word from ‘kat’- (design) and ‘gami’ (paper).
 These objects arrived in Europe along with block prints and porcelain tea sets after the country opened for trade in 1853.
-The objects had no clear value in Japan, they were tools, tools of an obsolete industry that had been replaced by machines (circa 1927).
-But Europe was crazy for things Japanese and the katagami, representing hundreds of years of textile design, meshed perfectly with Art Nouveau philosophy and style.
-Meiji patterns showed a fitting blend of highly stylized elements played against naturally rendered nature- not to mention depth of craftsmanship tempting the good people of London, Paris and Vienna to collect these objects.
-The objects were collected by people in the design fields, notably Frank Lloyd Wright and Louis Comfort Tiffany.
+The objects had no clear value in Japan; they were tools, tools of an obsolete industry that had been replaced by machines (circa 1927).
+But Europe was crazy for Japanese objects, and the katagami, representing hundreds of years of textile design, meshed perfectly with Art Nouveau philosophy and style.
+Meiji patterns showed a fitting blend of highly stylized elements played against naturally rendered nature—not to mention depth of craftsmanship tempting the good people of London, Paris, and Vienna to collect these objects.
+The stencils were collected by people in the design fields, notably Frank Lloyd Wright and Louis Comfort Tiffany.

 Which is where my father found them starting in 1958.

 Then he died and left them in my basement.
 When I went looking for traces of him, I found the stencils.

 They were just piled on top of each other, stacked on huge tables.
 Ends poked out of a giant fireproof safe.
 From time to time I would take a peek, but never so far as to turn a page and see the next.